seanbradley/tf/README.md

 If you're truly high speed, you'll want to install Git Flow...

+	'''
 	sudo apt install git-flow
+	'''

 ## INSTALL PANDAS, NUMPY, SCIPY, MATPLOTLIB, JUPYTERLAB

+What is this stuff?

-Pandas: Data manipulation and analysis, powerful for working with tabular data and time series data.
+* Pandas: Data manipulation and analysis, powerful for working with tabular data and time series data.

-NumPy: A Python library for numerical computations, powerful for numerical operations on large data sets.
+* NumPy: A Python library for numerical computations, powerful for numerical operations on large data sets.

-SciPy: Another Python library for scientific computing and technical computing, powerful for optimization, signal processing, and image processing.
+* SciPy: Another Python library for scientific computing and technical computing, powerful for optimization, signal processing, and image processing.

-Matplotlib: Data visualization, powerful for plotting graphs, charts, and histograms in AI and machine learning.
+* Matplotlib: Data visualization, powerful for plotting graphs, charts, and histograms in AI and machine learning.

-JupyterLab: An interactive development environment using "notebooks" in the browser for data exploration, prototyping, collaboration, and documentation.
+* JupyterLab: An interactive development environment using "notebooks" in the browser for data exploration, prototyping, collaboration, and documentation.

 (You might also want to install Scikit-Learn.
-Happens in these docs via the RAPIDS installation.)
+We do so in these docs via the RAPIDS installation.)

 ...on Ubuntu

+	'''
 	sudo apt install python3 python3-pip python3-venv ipython3
 	cd ~
 	nano .bashrc